 Visit their website > GrantAdvisor

 GrantAdvisor is a web service that facilitates open dialogue between nonprofits and grantmakers by collecting authentic, real-time reviews and comments on grantseekers’ experiences working with funders to encourage more productive philanthropy.
 Feedback is shared anonymously and once a funder receives 5 reviews, the data on that funder will be posted publicly and funders will have the opportunity to respond to reviews.
 In addition to aggregating feedback on the grant application process, GrantAdvisor will provide a forum to share views on how funders influence their field.

-Access the report > Nonprofit Consultants Support Group
+Visit their website > Nonprofit Consultants Support Group

 Larry Kaplan of